Site icon The Philadelphia Citizen

 15. She asks if I want to vote onsite, and shows me to a tall gray desk with privacy sides.

-16. I fill in a few ovals, fold my ballot, put it in the yellow envelope, seal it (yuck: licking), put the yellow envelope into the white envelope, which I seal (grody), sign and date where instructed, walk outside, and put that jawn in the green box outside.
+16. I fill in a few ovals, fold my ballot, put it in the yellow envelope, seal it (yuck: licking), put the yellow envelope into the white envelope, which I also seal with saliva (grody), sign and date where instructed, walk outside, and put that jawn in the green box outside.
 The whole process takes maybe 15 minutes.

 Damn, City Commissioners, for a municipal office with a somewhat terrible name, you’re pretty great at your job!